 8. Twist your entire upper body to the left until the paddle is parallel to the side of the kayak.

 9. Both arms should be slightly bent at the elbow.
 Both hands should be in the water.
-The power blade of your paddle must be on the surface, touching the side of your kayak.
+The active blade of your paddle must be on the surface, touching the side of your kayak.

-10. Look at your power blade.
+10. Look at your active blade.
 It must be at the correct angle, so that during your roll it will skim over the surface like a water ski.
 As you look at it now, the edge of the blade which is furthest away from the kayak must be much lower than the edge which is touching the kayak.
-Twist your wrists until the power blade is at the correct angle.
+Twist your wrists until the active blade is at the correct angle.
 Further than that!
-During the roll, you will lose a lot of the twist which you put on at this stage, so start with your power blade at 45 degrees to the surface of the water.
+During the roll, you will lose a lot of the twist which you put on at this stage, so start with your active blade at 45 degrees to the surface of the water.
 If your right wrist is not hurting, probably you have not twisted it far enough.

 11. Look at the other blade, the one you are holding with your left hand.
 When your kayak is upside down, this blade must be right up in the air where your helper can see it.
-In fact, when you are upside down your entire paddle should be up in the air with only the power blade resting on the surface.
+In fact, when you are upside down your entire paddle should be up in the air with only the active blade resting on the surface.
 You can get into that position before capsizing, but only if your helper holds your kayak.
 Ask your helper to step forward and hold your kayak firmly with both arms so that you cannot capsize.
 Now lean your head and body to the left as far as you can.
 Further than that!
 You need to bend your body towards the side on which you are holding your paddle, until your left ribs collide with your left hip and your forehead is nearly touching the surface.
 Both your hands are now underwater.
 Your left hand is deep under water.
 But keep your left elbow slightly bent.
 This is your START POSITION.

 12. Let's roll.
 Ask your helper to walk round the kayak until (s)he is standing on your left side.

 13. Capsize in the START POSITION.
 Make sure that you maintain the START POSITION as you go over.
 When you are underwater, relax a little.
 Spend five seconds checking that you really are still in the START POSITION.
 Is your body still bent towards the paddle?
-Is your power blade on the surface next to the front of your kayak, with the correct blade angle?
+Is your active blade on the surface next to the front of your kayak, with the correct blade angle?
 Is your other blade up in the air?

 14. Now that you're upside down with the water supporting you, you can bend your body much further to your left.
 Do this, so that your head is floating just under the surface.
-Re-check that your paddle is still in the correct position, with the power blade resting on the surface and the other blade up in the air above the kayak.
+Re-check that your paddle is still in the correct position, with the active blade resting on the surface and the other blade up in the air above the kayak.

 15. You're ready to roll.
-Push with your right arm so that your power blade sweeps over the surface to your left, away from your kayak.
+Push with your right arm so that your active blade sweeps over the surface to your left, away from your kayak.
 If the blade is at the correct angle it will resist sinking.
 To help it stay on the surface you will have to twist your body as far as you can to the left.
 These two things will lift your upper body, so that it starts to emerge above the surface and your kayak starts to roll onto its side.
 While all this is going on, your other blade is still up in the air.
 As your right arm moves away from the kayak, your left arm slides over the hull.
 Your left forearm will be in contact with the kayak's hull:

 17. Now you are ready to strike.
-Pull with your right arm so that your power blade goes vertically downwards in the water, and at the same time lean backwards and do your hip snap.
+Pull with your right arm so that your active blade goes vertically downwards in the water, and at the same time lean backwards and do your hip snap.
 The paddle movement has been compared to using a pitchfork to fling a pile of hay up into the air.
 Always remember, the last thing that comes out of the water is the top of your head.

 For a photo sequence of this procedure, see Short Lever Rolls.

 Not many people get it right first time.
 It is easy to get disoriented underwater and do something completely wrong.
-For example, from the START POSITION you must sweep your power blade away from the kayak, towards the STRIKE POSITION, but quite often a learner will sweep it the other way, under the kayak.
+For example, from the START POSITION you must sweep your active blade away from the kayak, towards the STRIKE POSITION, but quite often a learner will sweep it the other way, under the kayak.
 Take your time, think about it, get used to the feeling.

 a) Before you capsized, did you put your paddle correctly in the START POSITION?
 Check whether your hands are the right distance apart as in 5 and 6 above.
 If they are too close together you won't have enough power, and if they are too far apart, you won't have enough flexibility.
 The distance between your hands should be about the same as it is when you hold your paddle in the normal paddling position.

 b) After you capsized and waited a few seconds, was your paddle still in the correct START POSITION?
 The shock of hitting the water often moves it to the wrong position.
-A beginner's power blade often ends up on the wrong side of the kayak, causing total confusion when you start your roll.
+A beginner's active blade often ends up on the wrong side of the kayak, causing total confusion when you start your roll.

-d) When you swept the power blade out to the STRIKE POSITION, did the other blade stay up in the air where your helper could see it?
+d) When you swept the active blade out to the STRIKE POSITION, did the other blade stay up in the air where your helper could see it?
 If not, if the other blade was under water when you started your roll, it probably got jammed under the rear deck of the kayak when you tried to strike.

 d).
 When you reached the STRIKE POSITION, did your paddle then go down vertically in the water?
 It must not slice backwards or forwards.
 It must just go straight down.

 e) Was your timing right?
 If you have already learned the sculling brace and the high recovery support stroke you should have a good idea of timing.
-If you strike too slowly, your power blade will sink deep under water before you finish your roll.
+If you strike too slowly, your active blade will sink deep under water before you finish your roll.
 Occasionally a very strong person will strike too fast, which is not helpful either.
 Try some variations on your timing.

 f) Did you do a proper hip snap?
 If you do a good hip snap, it doesn't matter if you didn't get the paddle stroke quite right.